iAmitPandey/Assignment_/README.md

 Created a component named Navbar.

 ### `Time taken to create this project`
-It takes 2 days to create this project, one day in designing and one in styling, total of 8hours.
+It took 2 days to create this project, one day in designing and one in styling, total of 8hours.